Sat - Thu8AM-7PM (Fri Holiday)

 What is Limited Partnership?

-A limited partnership company is a type of business structure that combines elements of a general partnership and a limited liability company (LLC).
+limited partnership company is a type of business structure that combines elements of a general partnership and a limited liability company (LLC).
 In a limited partnership, there are two types of partners: general partners and limited partners.

 The general partners are responsible for managing the business and are personally liable for the company’s debts and obligations.
 They have control over the day-to-day operations of the company and make decisions about the company’s direction and strategy.